One school board member is proposing increased access to the Internet and mobile devices for students in Howard County schools.

-One of the objectives is to review whether middle school students should be able to search the Internet independently, according to the plan presented to the Board of Education.
+One of the objectives is to review whether middle school students should be able to search the Internet independently, presented to the Board of Education.

 The school board's student member Cole Rosenberg said he had "some pretty serious feelings" about the lack of Internet exposure for Howard County school students.

 Rosenberg said as part of his schooling, he had been given instruction on how to safely search the Internet; he moved to Maryland from Virginia two years ago.